 You should receive your pre/post-operative prescriptions with this instruction sheet.
 For your convenience, please have them filled prior to your scheduled surgery, unless they have been previously phoned into the pharmacy of your choice.
 Please bring your filled prescriptions with you to your appointment.

 If instructed, stop taking aspirin and non-steroidals such as Motrin and Advil, 7-10 days prior to your surgery unless advised differently the doctor.
 If you are taking Coumadin or another blood thinner, remember to discontinue them as directed.
-If you take antibiotic premed, please take it as directed before your surgery.
+If you are being administered conscious sedation do not eat or drink any liquids 6 hours prior to appointment.
+If you take an antibiotic premed, please take it as directed before your surgery.
 Wear casual, loose fitting clothing with short sleeves.
 Do not wear contact lens, heavy jewelry or perfume.
 Men need to shave on the morning of surgery.

 In order to evaluate your progress and healing, we will see you for a post-operative check during the first 2-3 weeks.
 In most cases, after surgery we will also look forward to seeing you back for a periodontal maintenance cleaning and an examination of tissue maturation about 4 – 6 weeks following the surgery.